Bourne Rivulet – Chalkstream Fly Fishing

-Carefully managed catch u0026 release wild trout fishery.
+Carefully managed catch and release wild trout fishery.

 Immortalised in “Where bright waters meet” by Harry Plunket Green

-Every rise you see on the Bourne Rivulet from the Cascades upstream to the viaduct bridge just outside St Mary Bourne will be a trout.
+When fly fishing on the Bourne Rivulet every rise you see from the Cascades upstream to the viaduct bridge just outside St Mary Bourne will be a brown trout.